Meteor-Community-Packages/meteor-autoform/README.md

 Assigning to an object in an array might also work, but this has not been thoroughly tested yet.
 For example, `{{afFieldInput 'addresses.1.street'}}` should correctly pull existing values from and save new values to `doc.addresses[1].street`.
 This probably doesn't work 100% yet, though.
 (Pull request welcome.)

+## More Examples

+A somewhat messy, work-in-progress example app is [here](https://github.com/aldeed/meteor-autoform-example).

 ## Contributing